Volunteer for COVID-19 Crisis

 Where can I find some good practice guidance on volunteering?

 Click here to view our guidance on volunteering.
-Once you start volunteering with us, you will be emailed a copy of this by a member of the team.
+Once you start volunteering with us, you will be emailed a copy of this by a member of the team and any other documents relevant to your volunteering role.

 I’m volunteering and using my car, will my insurance be affected?